Table of Contents

 • Make sure you can exclude categories, tags, or collections globally and per block.

-• Look for controls to bias toward margin or inventory turns, not just click probability.
+• Look for controls to bias toward margin, inventory turns, or strategic collections—not just click probability.

 • Insist on preview tools so marketers can see example recommendations before a send.

-• Clarify who can edit rules: keep it in marketing, not locked behind dev or BI.
+• Clarify who can edit rules: keep it in marketing/merchandising, not locked behind dev or BI.

 Campaigns vs Flows: Different Reco Logic, Same Stack